 Glenn Dunn is shot and killed outside a Buffalo supermarket by a man carrying a gun concealed in a paper bag.
 His murder was the first in a series of strange attacks in both upstate New York and New York City.
 Within two days, three other young men were murdered.
 One was killed near Niagara Falls, the other two in Buffalo.
 Although the mysterious shooter dropped .22-caliber shell casings at one of the shootings, police did not have much other evidence.

 A few months later, on December 22, six men were stabbed while walking on crowded New York City streets by an attacker who was labeled by the press the “Midtown Stabber.”
 Four of the victims died from their wounds.
-Because the victims were all African-American and Hispanic, officials believed that the killer was motivated by racial hatred.
-When two additional African-American men were killed in Buffalo by a .22-caliber sawed-off rifle, authorities began to connect all of the killings.
+Because the victims were all Black and Hispanic, officials believed that the killer was motivated by racial hatred.
+When two additional African American men were killed in Buffalo by a .22-caliber sawed-off rifle, authorities began to connect all of the killings.

 In April 1982, Christopher was convicted of the Buffalo area murders, but the conviction was later overturned because the judge had refused to permit expert testimony about Christopher’s mental stability.
 In 1985, Christopher was sentenced to life in prison for the New York City killings.
 He died in prison in 1993.